rossHell/tga2dds/README.md

 Convert TGA images to DDS

 positional arguments:
+  path
-  path                  Path of folder(s) containing image files to convert
+    Path of folder(s) containing image files to convert

 optional arguments:
   -h, --help            show this help message and exit -a [{on,off,auto}], --alpha [{on,off,auto}]
-                        On -> dxt3, off -> dxt1, auto -> enable alpha mode if
+    On -> dxt3, off -> dxt1, auto -> enable alpha mode if alpha-channel is found in image, disable otherwise

-                        alpha-channel is found in image, disable otherwise -c COMPRESSION, --compression COMPRESSION
+  -c COMPRESSION, --compression COMPRESSION
     Type of compression to be used for non-alpha and alpha mode, provided as two values in the same order.
-Default are dxt1 (Non-alpha) and dxt3
+Default are dxt1 (Non-alpha) and dxt3 (Alpha).
-                        (Alpha).
 Example: -c dxt1 dxt3

+  -l, --lazy
-  -l, --lazy            Lazy mode, does not create output file if it already exists --shd                 Replace <file_name>.tga by <output_file_name>.dds in
+    Lazy mode, does not create output file if it already exists

+  --shd
-                        corresponding shd file, if found.
-Create automatically a new shd file in case output filename is different than the source one --trk [TRK]           Replace <file_name>.tga by <output_file_name>.dds in given trk (Resolute Track Builder Helper project) file.
-Must exists -s [SUFFIX], --suffix [SUFFIX]
+    Replace <file_name>.tga by <output_file_name>.dds in corresponding shd file, if found.
+Create automatically a new shdfile in case output filename is different than the source one

+  --trk [TRK]
+    Replace <file_name>.tga by <output_file_name>.dds in given trk (Resolute Track Builder Helper project) file.
+Must exists

+  -s [SUFFIX], --suffix [SUFFIX]
-                        Suffix to be added to image output file name -f FILTER, --filter FILTER
+    Suffix to be added to image output file name
+  -f FILTER, --filter FILTER
     Process only files matching given patterns.
 Can be combined with exclude option.
-Used as regular expression -e EXCLUDE, --exclude EXCLUDE
+Used as regular expression

+  -e EXCLUDE, --exclude EXCLUDE
     Process only files which are not matching given patterns.
 Can be combined with filter option.
 Used as regular expression.

   --ext-src EXT_SRC, --extension-source EXT_SRC
     Extension for source file. "tga" by default, but can be any other format supported by Wand.
-Can be specified multiple times --ext-out [EXT_OUT], --extension-output [EXT_OUT]
+Can be specified multiple times

+  --ext-out [EXT_OUT], --extension-output [EXT_OUT]
     Extension for output file. "dds" by default, but can be any other format supported by Wand

+  -v, --verbose
-  -v, --verbose         Enable verbose mode
+    Enable verbose mode
 ```

 ## Replacing textures from Blender